Indian Environmental General Assistance Program (IGAP)

 Tribal environmental programs consistent with the federal laws the EPA

 is charged with implementing, according to their individual needs.

-Through the EPA IGAP, the OVK Environmental Planner and Environmental Technician are able to participate in trainings and forums designed to keep those who work in the field up-to-date on environmental issues, and on area-specific opportunities.
+Through the EPA IGAP, the OVK Environmental Planner is able to participate in trainings and forums designed to keep those who work in the field up-to-date on environmental issues, and on area-specific opportunities.

 In addition to resident activities, the OVK IGAP works with other Island Tribes and Tribes throughout Southeast Alaska in order to broaden our reach and to demonstrate solidarity on important environmental issues.

 The OVK IGAP has formed a partnership with the Craig Tribal Association (CTA), the Klawock Cooperative Association (KCA), and the Hydaburg Cooperative Association (HCA) called the Tribal Environmental Coalition (TEC).
 The TEC works together with the newly developed POW Tribal Consortia to help facilitate island wide environmental /educational events such as, the Annual Deer Celebration, the Earth Day Fair, and Electronics Recycling coming up May 22nd & 23rd in Klawock.

 The OVK IGAP staff looks forward to participating in the Southeast Alaska Tribal Toxins (SEATT) Partnership.
-We will begin training in October of 2015 to collect baseline data on toxin producing algae, focusing on our traditional and cultural use areas.
+We will be training in April of 2018 to collect baseline data on toxin producing algae, focusing on our traditional and cultural use areas.
 The data we collect will be provided to NOAA’s National Phytoplankton Monitoring Network along with the data from our surrounding communities.
 Posted results from our findings can be found on the SEATOR website under Kasaan.